 The very first step in making your resume more visible is to tailor it to ATS and the job.
 Tailoring your resume means matching the keywords in your resume to those in the job posting.

-Pro tip: When tailoring your resume, you might find that the jobs you’re applying for aren’t quite the right fit for your skills and qualifications, which could be why you’re not getting interviews.
-If you’re interested in becoming a better fit (ex: you’re changing careers), consider adding certifications to your resume.
+It’s possible that when tailoring your resume, you’ll find the jobs you’re applying for aren’t quite the right fit for your skills and qualifications, which could be why you’re not getting interviews.

 Your resume may be getting past the ATS but getting thrown out by the recruiter or hiring manager.
 The solution is to add more attention-grabbing details.